BSc in Nutrition and Biochemistry (1992-1996), University College Cork (UCC), Ireland

 PhD in Nutrition, Institute of Food Research (IFR) Norwich and UCC (1997-2001)

-My current research focus is study the independent and interactive impact of select dietary components (in particular n-3 fatty acids and flavonoids) and common gene variants on cardiometabolic health.
-More recently, my research has been based upon age-related cognitive decline.
+My current research focus is investigating the independent and interactive impact of select dietary components (in particular n-3 fatty acids and flavonoids) and common gene variants on cardiometabolic health.
+More recently, my research has also focussed on age-related cognitive decline and dementia.

 Member of the British Nutrition Society

 Member of the International Society for the Study of Fatty Acids and Lipids (ISSFAL)

 Academic Advisor to the ILSI Obesity and Diabetes Task Force

 Visiting Professor Status at the University of Reading

 I am Head of the Nutrigenetics group within the Dept of Nutrition with our key research interests being: